alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

   - NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
   - Run `pwsh { ./Setup_SHM_KeyVault_And_Emergency_Admin.ps1 -shmId <SHM ID> -tenantId <AAD tenant ID> }`, where the SHM ID is the one specified in the config and `AAD tenant ID` is the `Tenant ID` you copied from the AAD
     - :pencil: Note the bracketing `pwsh { ... }` which runs this command in a new Powershell environment.
 This is necessary in order to prevent conflicts between the `AzureAD` and `Az` Powershell modules.
+    - :warning: This script requires powershell to use OpenSSL.
+In case powershell cannot run OpenSSL, you may need to add your OpenSSL directory to the powershell environment path.
+To add OpenSSL to your powershell environment path, run: `$env:path = $env:path + ";<path to OpenSSL bin directory>`
     - **Troubleshooting:** If you get an error like `Could not load file or assembly 'Microsoft.IdentityModel.Clients.ActiveDirectory, Version=3.19.8.16603, Culture=neutral PublicKeyToken=31bf3856ad364e35'.
 Could not find or load a specific file.
 (0x80131621)` then you may need to try again in a fresh Powershell terminal.

 - This will take **a few minutes** to run.

 The User who creates the AAD will automatically have a **guest** account created in the AAD, with the Global Administrator (GA) Role.
 Users with this role have access to all administrative features in Azure Active Directory).
 You will use this account for almost all administration of the Safe Haven Azure AD.